lucerion/pub_sub_hub/apps/subscriber/README.md

 # Subscriber

-Service that consumes channels data
+A service that consumes publishers data